OpenFreeEnergy/openfe/docs/guide/cli/cli_basics.rst

       Running this command will execute the simulation defined in the JSON file, creating a directory for each individual task (``Unit``) in the workflow.
-      For example, when running the OpenMM HREX Protocol a directory will be created for each repeat of the sampling process (by default 3).
+      For example, when running the OpenMM HREX Protocol, a directory will be created for each repeat of the sampling process (3 repeats by default).

     Options:
       -d, --work-dir DIRECTORY  directory to store files in (defaults to current